-We have limited space for undergraduate students to do research in the lab (e.g., Senior Projects, PHYS 471/472, etc.).
+We have limited space for undergraduate students at Yale to do research in the lab (e.g., Senior Projects, PHYS 471/472, etc.).
 As we are a computational lab, some programming experience is required.
 Please contact Dr. Murray by email.

 Unfortunately we do not have openings for undergraduates from outside Yale, such as for summer internships.